PappuKP/Short-URL-Maker/README.md

 # Short-URL-Maker

+Hey!
+Do you want to build a app that shortens the URLs?
-This app is for making the Short url.
-Start with npm run devStart
+Then start now with npm run devStart

 <img src="Screenshot (822).png">
 <img src="Screenshot (823).png">